shreyaspatel7/helm-example/README.md

    successThreshold: 1
  ```

-You can disable the monitoring simply by simply setting `enabled: false`
+You can disable the monitoring by simply setting `enabled: false`

 ## How do I perform releases ?